Frimkron/hrbrt/readme.md

 	:: Thanks for your input!

-### How to Read Hrbrt ###

-A document in Hrbrt format can be machine parsed by the recipient's machine and presented to them interactively, or the recipient can edit and return the raw text document.

-In either case, the recipient begins reading at the start of the document.
-When they encounter a set of choices, they mark their selection and read the response text beside it.
-If the response includes a `GO TO` statement, the user jumps to that section and continues from there, otherwise the user continues reading as normal.
-The user continues to follow the flow of the document until they reach the end.

-A user reading the raw Hrbrt text may mark their selection at each set of options by inserting character data in the corresponding box (typically an 'X' or '#').
-They may also add feedback to the document by adding new lines of text or writing in the existing blank lines.

 ### Sections ###

 Sections serve to split up the document and provide reference points to which the user can be directed as they traverse the document.
+(See explanation of "go-to" statements in the chapter "Choice Responses").

+Each section contains one or more *blocks* of content.
+Theses may be any combination of *text*, *instruction* or *choice* blocks (see subsequent chapters for details).

 The first section of the document is where the user begins reading, and has no heading.
 Each subsequent section is indicated by a heading with 2 or more equals signs on each side.
 The section heading defines the section's name, which is case-insensitive.
-Section names may be letters, numbers or any combination and may contain spaces.
+Section names must only contain letters, numbers, underscores, hyphens or spaces.
 All content below this heading, down to the next heading, is contained within the section.

 Example:

-	=== My Section =====
+	=== My Section ===

-### Text and Recipient's Comments ###
+### Text and Recipient's Feedback ###

 Blocks of regular text can be added to the document by starting the first line of the block with a double colon, and each subsequent line with a single colon.